KiyarashJ/KiyarashJ/README.md

 - 👋 MR.kj is Here !!
 - 👀 Front Developer
-- 🌱 we're gonna step by step anything about Web
+- 🌱 we're gonna learn step by step anything about Web
-- 📫 You can contact by Gmail
+- 📫 You can contact by Mail
 - ⚡ The Fact of Programming is , 50% debugging codes 8% coding and 40% searching in StackOver and the 2% is just for Coffee!

 <!---